Competitive Information Disclosure with Heterogeneous Consumer Search: Equilibrium

+Now suppose to the contrary that there exists an equilibrium in which $G$ is continuous at $\overline{r}$.
+In this case, both terms in \eqref{eq:marginal.interim.demand} converges to zero as $x\rightarrow \overline{r}$: the competition gain disappears as most consumers stop searching ($H(c_G(x))\rightarrow0$), and the local monopoly gain vanishes because firms can almost guarantee purchase without inducing stopping ($G^{n-1}\rightarrow 1$ implies $J_G(x)\rightarrow 0$).
+Therefore, the interim demand function must be strictly concave around $x=\overline{r}$, inducing firms to deviate by pooling information.\footnote{ If there are a mass of `shoppers', i.e. $H(0)>0$, the competition gain do not vanish for the highest signals, yielding starkingly different results.
+For more details, see Section~\ref{section:extensions}.}

+Finally, we argue that any signals in the middle values of $x$ (partial-purchase signals) must either be fully revealed or fully concealed.
+As competition grows, the local monopoly gain exponentially dominates the competition gain: capturing consumers on their first visit becomes critical as those who leave rarely return.\footnote{This follows from $\lim_{n \rightarrow \infty} \frac{J(x)}{G(x)^{n-1}} = \infty$ for any $x$ such that $G(x) < 1$.} In this limit, the local curvature of $D$ is governed by the slope of the stopper density $(1-G)h(c_G)$.
+If $h'(c_G(x))\leq 0$, the density of marginal stoppers rises with $x$, raising the local monopoly gain and rendering the payoff strictly convex---prompting firms to provide more information.
+Conversely, if $h'(c_G(x))>0$, further pooling becomes optimal.
+Therefore, firms strictly prefer to provide strictly more or strictly less information locally.

 \paragraph{General search cost distributions} We now clarify the role of Assumption \ref{assumption:diag} by describing the results under a general search cost distribution $H$.
+Simply put, Assumption~\ref{assumption:diag} allows us to focus only on the global property---``evenness''---of $H$.
+Without it, we need an additional equilibrium condition regarding the local shape of $H$ in the higher cost range.

 Recall that $U_a$ is an equilibrium if and only if (1) $\phi_a$ is convex and (2) $\phi_a(x)\geq D(x;U_a)$ for all $x$.
-Assumption \ref{assumption:diag} implies that equilibrium thresholds $a$ are always below the lowest reservation value $\underline{r}$, ensuring that $\phi_a$ is convex for large $n$.
+Assumption \ref{assumption:diag} implies that equilibrium thresholds $a$ are always below the lowest reservation value $\underline{r}$, ensuring that $\phi_a$ is convex for large~$n$.
 However, when the assumption is relaxed, the possibility of $a\geq \underline{r}$ must be considered.
-In such cases, the equilibrium conditions can be restated as:

-The first condition ensures convexity of $\phi_a$ over $[\underline{r},a]$ in the limit of intense competition, which depending critically on the curvature of $H$.
-The second condition mirrors the earlier condition \eqref{eq:unprofitable}.
-Without Assumption \ref{assumption:diag}, we must care both about the local and global shape of $H$.
-Full characterization of equilibrium under general distribution $H$ is provided in Theorem~\ref{thm:appendix_maximal} in Appendix~\ref{appendix:b}.
+In such cases, consumers with $c\geq c_F(a)$ may stop upon receiving signals $x\in[\underline{r},a]$, affecting the shape of the interim demand function.

+We show in Appendix~\ref{appendix:b} that $U_a$ constitutes an equilibrium if and only if the following two equilibrium conditions hold:

+The first condition mirrors the earlier condition \eqref{eq:unprofitable}, replacing $\overline c$ with $c_F(a)$.
+It focuses on global structure of $H$ and ensures $\phi_a(x)\geq D(x;U_a)$.
+Additionally, the second condition requires that $H$ is concave for $c\geq c_F(a)$.
+It ensures convexity of $\phi_a$ over $x\in[\underline{r},a]$ in the limit of intense competition as the density of marginal stoppers $h(c_F(x))$ weakly increases over the relevant range.